sailpoint-oss/ui-development-kit/README.md

 <img src="./assets/images/electron-identitynow-starter-output.png" width="500" height="" style="text-align:center">
 </div> -->

-This UI Development Kit is a template for building desktop applications integrating with Identity Security Cloud.
+The UI Development Kit is a template for building desktop applications integrating with Identity Security Cloud.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### SvelteKit

-SvelteKit is a framework that allows easy development of applications utilizing both frontend and backend components and modern security standards and when you are ready to build it allows you to compile your code into numerous different deployment methods using different adapters (static html, node server, edge or lambda functions).
+SvelteKit is a framework that allows easy application development, utilizing both front-end and back-end components, as well as modern security standards.
+When you're ready to build the UI development kit, it allows you to compile your code into numerous different deployment methods by using different adapters (static html, node server, edge, or lambda functions).
 [SvelteKit can be explored more here](https://kit.svelte.dev).

-If you use this starter to build on top of, you will get several things implemented right out of the box:
+If you use this starter to build on top of an existing project, you will get several things implemented right out of the box:

-- an OAuth Flow
+- OAuth Flow
-- the SailPoint SDK
+- SailPoint SDK
-- a Desktop build of your app
+- Desktop build of your application
 - TypeScript
 - SvelteKit
 - TailwindCSS